BFUR64/BFUR64/README.md

-Hi, I am @BFUR64 typically referred as 'Terrance'
+Hi, I am @BFUR64 typically referred as 'Terrance'  <br />
-I'm interested in coding in python, but I'm a beginner I'm currently learning Python coding
+I'm interested in coding in python, but I'm a beginner  <br />
+I'm currently learning Python coding  <br />
-I'm looking to collaborate on nothing???
+I'm looking to collaborate on nothing???  <br />
 How to reach me iterranceevan@gmail.com P.S.
 I probably won't read it in time so sorry in advanced!!

 <!---